pedohorse/hpaste/README.md

         * pluses: links are super small and cozy
         * minuses: this require the code to be stored on 3-rd party web resource, and it can be accessed (pure theoretically) by anyone in the world!

-* to use:
-    * to copy:
-        1. select nodes you want to copy (nodes must be of the same parent!)
-        2. press **hcopy/hcopyweb** button (or hotkey) now you have the code/web-id in your clipboard
-        3. paste it to some messenger and send to a collegue
-    * to paste:
-        1. receive code or web-id
-        2. copy received text to your system clipboard
-        3. in houdini - open the node viewer to the location you want to paste your nodes
-        4. press **hpaste/hpasteweb** button (or hotkey) depending on if you are pasting code or web-id